tmannherz/micr-ocr/README.md

 # MICR OCR

-An HTTP API & CLI utility for parsing MICR data from check images
+An HTTP API & CLI utility for parsing MICR data from check images.

+The CLI also has a utility that will run many image processing variants in an attempt to gauge what type of processing yields the best OCR results.

 ## Requirements